Thank you, Moms, for inspiring us all

 My autistic son has taught me a new way to see the world, to love animals, to love people, to experience music and art, and how to be a stronger and better person.
 Sometimes I think my heart will explode with pride over all he has accomplished and learned.
 I am so blessed to be his mom.

-These are my 3 beautiful children - who all have been diagnosed on the Autism Spectrum As a mom - I was completely overwhelmed and felt hopeless and lost when I had 3 children under 5, who I was told all had Autism!
+My 3 beautiful children - who all have been diagnosed on the autism spectrum.
+As a mom - I was completely overwhelmed and felt hopeless and lost when I had 3 children under 5, who I was told all had Autism!
 As they have grown (and I have learned), I am so grateful for these beautiful spirits, what I have leaned from them and what they continually teach others about who they are and how to love unconditionally!

 My daughter Arielle has changed everything about me.
 Being her mother has taught me what sacrificial love, total devotion and genuine patience looks like.
 She is the best of me and I feel blessed that the Lord would entrust her to our family.
 We have found the beauty in the moments and the strength to endure the difficulties.
 People with autism are beautiful.
 They are smarter than others give them credit for and have a depth of emotion most people don’t realize is there.
 Autism truly is a gift.